permitio/fusionauth-quickstart-javascript-nextjs-web/README.md

 This project includes a Permit.io Policy Decision Point (PDP) service for authorization.
 Before running the application, you need to:

 1. [Obtain a Permit.io API](https://docs.permit.io/overview/use-the-permit-api-and-sdk/#obtain-your-api-key) key from your [Permit.io account](https://app.permit.io/)
-2. Add the API key to your `.env` file:
+2. Add the API key to your `complete-application/.env` file:

 ```
 PERMIT_API_KEY=your_permit_api_key_here